infrahq/infra/docs/cli.md

 ## Overview

-### Admin shell
+### Admin mode

-To use the Infra CLI without logging in locally, you can open an admin shell to Infra Engine:

-#### Example: Kubernetes
+Running `infra` commands on the host machine or container of the Infra Engine.
+This allows you to run commands without having to be logged in from an external client machine.

+For example, using Kubernetes via `kubectl`:

 ```
 kubectl -n infra exec -it infra-0 sh

-# infra users
+# infra users ls
-ID                      NAME                  PROVIDER           CREATED                PERMISSION
 usr_180jhsxjnxui1       jeff@acme.com         okta               2 minutes ago          admin
 usr_mgna7u291s012       michael@acme.com      okta               2 minutes ago          view
 ```

 ### Global Flags

 | Flag                 | Type       | Description                     |